 - 96 public libraries comprise the NLPL and their website provides information regarding locations, programs, the Newfoundland Collection, and various databases.
 Local newspapers are maintained on microfilm and the larger libraries have materials relating to Newfoundland's past as well as family history.
 Check out the 87-page Genealogy Guide (8th Edition 2011) available as a downloadable PDF document, an extremely useful guide to all things "genealogy research related" in Newfoundland.
 The NLPL has also put together some excellent Finding Aids.

-- Newfoundland''s Grand Banks
+- Newfoundland's Grand Banks

 - What started as a group of researchers transcribing and digitizing the 1921 Newfoundland Census has blossomed into an AMAZING collection of materials including directory publications, church records, vital records, the 1935 and 1945 Newfoundland census transcriptions, cemetery transcriptions, community records and information about the districts/regions of Newfoundland, mailing lists and message boards.
 In my opinion, the best place on the Internet for "all things Newfoundland."
 The directors, district coordinators, and contributors are all incredibly helpful.